NVIDIA/Megatron-LM/CONTRIBUTING.md

 Megatron-LM is developed and maintained by a small team of researchers.
 We will endeavour to read and acknowledge all new issues and PRs within a week.
 A few rules of thumb:
 - Reproducible bugs/regressions and bug/regression fixes are likely to get the attention of maintainers the quickest.
-- Issues requesting an enhancement may only recieve acknowlegement that they've been read and may be closed with a "wontfix" label if they're not inline with the project direction.
+- Issues requesting an enhancement may only receive acknowledgement that they've been read and may be closed with a "wontfix" label if they're not inline with the project direction.
 If they are acknowledged and remain open you can assume the maintainers agree they're a desirable feature.
 - Support requests, i.e. requests for help running the code, have the lowest priority and will be responded to as maintainer time permits.

 ### If my issue or PR isn't getting attention, how long should I wait before pinging one of the project maintainers?